Hickory Nuts and a cake.

-This year, my Canadian sister Iree was in the states and a Maryland sister, Rachel, drove to Pennsylvania to see her at her motel.
+One year, my Canadian sister Ida Marie was in the states and a Maryland sister, Rachel, drove to Pennsylvania to see her at her motel.
 She took along two pieces of that cake so they could enjoy it together.
-When the rest of us meet in a few weeks, Alice will get the remainder of the cake out of the freezer and bring it along to share at our gathering.
+When the rest of us met a few weeks later, Alice took the remainder of the cake out of the freezer and brought it along to share at our gathering.

 Mix up the batter and put it into pans for baking.

 Allow the cake to cool after coming out of the oven.

 Put frosting between the two layers, and then continue down the sides (if you prefer) and on the top.